glentner/hypershell/README.rst

 processing shell commands over a distributed, asynchronous queue.
 It is a highly scalable workflow automation tool for *many-task* scenarios.

+Built on Python and tested on Linux, macOS, and Windows.

-Several tools offer similar functionality but not all together in a single tool with the ergonomics we provide.
-Novel design elements include but are not limited to (1) cross-platform, (2) client-server design, (3) staggered launch for large scales, (4) persistent hosting of the server, and optionally (5) a database in-the-loop for persisting task metadata and automated retries.
+Several tools offer similar functionality but not all together in a single tool with the user ergonomics we provide.
+Novel design elements include but are not limited to

-*HyperShell* is pure Python and is tested on Linux, macOS, and Windows 10 in Python 3.9+ environments.
-The server and client don't even need to use the same platform simultaneously.
+* **Cross-platform:** run on any platform where Python runs.
+In fact, the server and client can run on different platforms in the same cluster.
+* **Client-server:** workloads do not need to be monolithic.
+Run the server as a stand-alone service with SQLite or Postgres as a persistent database and dynamically scale clients as needed.
+* **Staggered launch:** At the largest scales (1000s of nodes, 100k+ of workers), the launch process can be challenging.
+Come up gradually to balance the workload.
+* **Database in-the-loop:** run in-memory for quick, ad-hoc workloads.
+Otherwise, include a database for persistence, recovery when restarting, and search.

 Documentation